emdashdrupal/Carto/Home.md

 We recommend GIS software because it provides not only a powerful platform to view and edit the data, but also a set of tools to perform in-depth geographical analysis:

-- [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers and is recommended.
+- [QGIS](https://www.qgis.org/) is free, open-source software with numerous plug-ins developed and maintained by volunteers, which is why it's recommended.
 Here's a [step-by-step tutorial](Tutorial.md) to export maps with Carto and QGIS.
 - [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm) is paid software developed by Esri.
-Compared to its online version (ArcGIS Online), the desktop version has many more analysis tools you can choose from.
-(Recommended if you have a license)
+Compared to its online version (ArcGIS Online), the desktop version has many more analysis tools you can choose from (recommended if you have a license).

 ### Using online viewers